Paradoxical behavior in Collatz sequences: A partial order on parity vectors

-More generally, when considering two parity vectors $V=(v_0,\ldots,v_{j-1})$ and $V'=(v'_0,\ldots,v'_{j-1})$ of length $j$, we have $V \preceq V'$ if only if there hold the two conditions \begin{enumerate}[(i)] \item $\sum_{i=0}^{k} v_i \leq \sum_{i=0}^{k} v'_i$ \quad for any $0 \leq k \leq j-2$; \item $\sum_{i=0}^{j-1} v_i = \sum_{i=0}^{j-1} v'_i$. \end{enumerate} This partial order has been denominated \textit{unordered majorization} in \cite[\S5.D, p.\,198]{Mar11}.
-It is closely related to the \textit{majorization} or \textit{dominance} order which is widely used across various contexts involving either real numbers or integers.
-Based on the same conditions (i) and (ii), the latter requires that the vector components $v_i$ and $v'_i$ must be sorted in decreasing order, making it poorly suited for sequences of 0's and 1's.
+More generally, when considering two parity vectors $V=(v_0,\ldots,v_{j-1})$ and $V'=(v'_0,\ldots,v'_{j-1})$ of length $j$, $V \preceq V'$ if and only if there hold the two conditions \begin{enumerate}[(i)] \item $\sum_{i=0}^{k} v_i \leq \sum_{i=0}^{k} v'_i$ \quad for $0 \leq k \leq j-2$; \item $\sum_{i=0}^{j-1} v_i = \sum_{i=0}^{j-1} v'_i$. \end{enumerate} This partial order has been named \textit{unordered majorization} in \cite[\S5.D, p.\,198]{Mar11}.
+It is closely related to the \textit{majorization} or \textit{dominance} order which is widely used across various contexts involving real or integer numbers.
+Based on the same conditions (i) and (ii), the majorization order requires the components $v_i$ and $v'_i$ to be sorted in decreasing order, thus making it poorly suited for sequences of 0's and 1's.